 Mode of Delivery

-The programme is offered through blended/hybrid mode based on the analysis of theoretical texts, cases, and interactive face-to-face and e-learning platform known as Modular Object Oriented Dynamic Learning Environment (MOODLE).
+The program is offered through blended/hybrid mode based on the analysis of theoretical texts, cases, and interactive face-to-face and e-learning platform known as Modular Object-Oriented Dynamic Learning Environment (MOODLE).

 Students are assessed through a term paper, participation in MOODLE discussion fora, and Final Examination.
 Assessment explores candidate’s ability to analyze issues and make arguments on the subject matter.

 The dissertation is an independent study done by the student under supervision.
 Each candidate is allocated a supervisor with whom he/she shall have regular contacts during the period of research.
 A candidate has to undertake an applied research in any area related to International Cooperation and Development under the themes to be proposed by the Department, and submit a dissertation of approximately 15,000- 20,000 words as partial fulfillment of the award of Master of Arts degree in International Cooperation and Development.
 In evaluating the dissertation, the approved regulations of the Open University of Tanzania regarding dissertation apply.
 The mode of evaluation for the dissertation comprises 100% and is evaluated independently.

 Before the candidate is allowed to proceed with the thesis research phase of the Master's program, the candidate must successfully complete the coursework part with a mean overall grade of “B” or above (i.e. GPA of at least 3.0) in all chosen/pursued core courses listed.

 - A Candidate who fails in only one of the courses undertaken in a trimester is allowed to sit for a supplementary examination.